haquema/bank-techtest/design_recipe.md

   end

   def withdraw(date, amount)
-    # creates a new transaction and records the withdrawal details
+    # creates a new withdrawal transaction and update balance class
     # takes two arguments
     # date is a string in the format dd/mm/yyyy
     # amount is a positive integer